-Applying for grants, especially government grants can be a lengthy, complex, and sometimes intimidating process, but, if you stay the course, you could be awarded a grant for your organization.
+Applying for grants, especially federal government grants, can be an intimidating process.
+However, if you stay the course, you could be awarded a grant for your organization.

 Registering is important.
-Before applying for a funding opportunity, you need to create an account with Grants.gov.
-This is true for nonprofits, businesses, or individuals applying for grants.
-Once you have a Grants.gov account, you may add a profile to associate with an applicant organization.
+Before applying for a funding opportunity, you need to create an account with Grants.Gov.
+Once you have a Grants.Gov account, you may add a profile to associate with an applicant organization.
 Each time you find a government grant, you simply need to log in to your account for details.

-Grants are the lifeblood of nonprofits and since the COVID-19 pandemic, an increasing amount of small businesses are seeking grants to stay afloat.
-It is important to seek grant funding sources other than government grants.
-Many foundations and corporations are increasing their philanthropic efforts and providing grant funding for small businesses, nonprofits, and individuals.
+Grants are the lifeblood of nonprofits.
+In addition, an increasing number of small businesses are seeking grants to expand programs.
+Remember, there are also grant funding sources other than government grants.
+Many foundations and corporations are increasing their philanthropic efforts and providing grant funding.